 It is a meal that is simply made of cornmeal and water.
 Fufu is eaten by taking a small ball of it in one's fingers and then dipping it into an accompanying soup or sauce.
 Eating it by itself is not an enjoyable experience, but with a good delicious sauce on the side, you good to go!

 Here is a recipe below of how to make fufu so that you can try this at home and proudly say "I have eaten fufu!"

 Try it!
 You might just fall in love.

-(I have also made a video where I show you how to cook it, and maybe you learn better visually, so go and check out the video that is attached on the side of the page.
+(I have also made a video where I show you how to cook it, and maybe you learn better visually, so go and check out the video below.
 Funny features included)